North Carolina EOG Test Prep

 The online language arts and math curriculum comprise a comprehensive program for preschool, elementary school, and middle school.
 Science and social studies programs are provided for most grades.

-Kids like using the computer to learn and to develop their skills.
-Time4Learning’s educational teaching games give students independence as they progress at their own pace.
+Children enjoy using technology to learn and to develop their skills.
+Time4Learning makes learning fun, and gives students independence as they progress at their own pace.

-Parents like that it tracks progress and helps kids advance by teaching through individualized learning paths that assure mastery of the skills and concepts that makes kids succeed.
+Parents like that it tracks progress and helps kids advance by teaching through individualized learning paths that assure mastery of the skills and concepts that make kids succeed.

 Have a child with math and language arts skills at different grade levels?
 No problem, just tell us in the online registration process.

-Time4Learning is proven effective, has a low monthly price, and provides a money-back guarantee so you can be sure that it works for your family, risk free!
+Time4Learning is proven, effective, has a low monthly price, and provides a money-back guarantee!